microsoft/scs25-copilot-studio-extensibility/docs/lab-03/index.md

 !["Flow Success"](./assets/lab03_02_flowsuccess.png)

-Because we defined the Reponses of all our our actions it's also pretty easy to combine them.
+Because we defined the Reponses of all our actions it's also pretty easy to combine them.
 For example we can use the GET/Tracks action to get an array of all tracks and then iterate through them to get all sessions per track.

 For this we add the GET/Tracks action above our GET/SessionsByTrack action and want to use it's output in it.
 For this you have to select **Enter Custom Value** in the dynamics dropdown to dynamically fill this value (🤪)